hermstadalex/UCSDroboIEEE/_posts/2015-11-26-picking-platform.markdown

 without specifically compatible hardware.

 #### *Honorable Mention*:
-Another option for a control platform would be the **SnickeDoodle**, due to its being small, powerful, compatible, and started by a community of makers.
+Another option for a control platform would be the **SnickerDoodle**, due to its being small, powerful, compatible, and started by a community of makers.
 It features 179 I/O ports, 2.4 and 5GHz WiFi, Bluetooth, 1GB of RAM, and an ARM Cortex A9.
 Unfortunately it was still in production at the time of our decision.